DevExpress-Examples/reporting-mvc-generate-report-dynamically-for-specified-query/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# Reporting for ASP.NET Web Forms - How to Dynamically Generate a Report for a Table or Query
+# Reporting for MVC - How to Dynamically Generate a Report for a Table or Query

 This example demonstrates how to use the Web Document Viewer to display the results of the SQL query in the form of a report.
 The data source query name is specified in the URL query string.